SergeyKasmy/fetcher/README.md

               #     re: '/.*/.*'
               #     replace_with: `Hello, $1!`
               # This regex extracts the data from `/HERE/not here/or here` and replaces the entire title with "Hello, HERE!"
-          text_query: # O. Query for the main content of the message.
+          text: # O. Query for the main content of the message.
-            - ... # Same as `title_query` but is an array.
+            - ... # Same as `title` but is an array.
 This makes it possible to extract text from several different places and concatenate it into a single message body.
             - ...
-          id_query: # O. Query for the ID of the item.
+          id: # O. Query for the ID of the item.
-            ... # same as `title_query`
+            ... # same as `title`
-          link_query: # O. Query for the URL of the item.
-The entry ... # same as `title_query`
+          link: # O. Query for the URL of the item.
+The entry ... # same as `title`
-          img_query: # O. "Query for the attached pictures of the item.
+          img: # O. "Query for the attached pictures of the item.
-            ... # same as `title_query`
+            ... # same as `title`
       - http # fetch a page from the link field of the message.
 Allows recursive web parsing.
       - json: # very similar to `html`
-          item_query: # O. "Item query".
+          item: # O. "Item query".
 Item is a unit of information.
 For example, articles in a blog or goods in an online store search are items.
 If the entire JSON is the "item", then this should be ignored
             query: # query that should be matched one by one to traverse the JSON and find the item
               - <string> # matches a JSON key
               - <int> # matches an item of an array or a map
-          title_query: # O. A query to get the title of the entry from.
+          title: # O. A query to get the title of the entry from.
 Seaches inside the item found in "item query" if it set, the entire JSON otherwise
             optional: <bool> # defines what happens when this query doesn't match anything. if 'true', the title should be left empty, if 'false', the entire task will fail. `false` by default
             query:
               ... # the same as `itemq.query` above